mui/material-ui/docs/data/joy/guides/using-icon-libraries/using-icon-libraries.md

 ### Usage

-By default, Joy UI components are able to control the color, font-size, and margin of the icons when their size, or variant change.
+By default, Joy UI components are able to control an icon's color, font size, and margins when its size or variant changes.

 {{"demo": "JoyMaterialIcon.js"}}